smikhalevski/react-executor/README.md

 // ⮕ 'Mars'
 ```

-If there's no latest task, or there's a pending task already, then calling `retly` is a no-op.
+If there's no latest task, or there's a pending task already, then calling `retry` is a no-op.

 If you want to forcefully retry the latest task, then abort the executor first: